next-hat/nanocl/crates/nanocl_stubs/readme.md

-# Nanocl models
+# Nanocl stubs

-Shared model used by nanocl daemon client and cli.
+## Overview

+The data types are specifically for the nanocld api client and nanocl cli. </br>
-These models are the data structure used as input and output of the daemon.
+These data stubs might change as needed by the [parent project](https://github.com/nxthat/nanocl).

+## Package versionning

+The upstream nanocl daemon version references the major and minor version of this package.</br>
+An additional suffix constitutes revisions around the code generator.